 The actual pockets for your water bottle are nice.
 They sit flush with the bag, and have a feature to expand when you apply pressure to the inside.
 When you’re not using them, they don’t flare out like some bags do.
 They look sleek, modern and cool.
 Seriously.

 They can expand to fit large water bottles, too.
-I have this Simple Modern tumbler and the Aer Fit Pack 3 has no trouble accommodating it.
+I have a Simple Modern tumbler and the Aer Fit Pack 3 has no trouble accommodating it.

 We value your privacy.
 Unsubscribe at any time.